From the ISS, but not a spacecraft: The first samples of PLA plastic printed in zero gravity were delivered to KuzSTU

 The importance of such research was also emphasized by the Vice-Rector of KuzSTU Kostikov.

-Cosmonauts on the ISS may often unpredictably need various products for unscheduled replacement of failed parts or some new parts.
-Often these parts are critical products, and it is necessary to predict their behavior and service life in space.
+Cosmonauts on the ISS, often unpredictably, may need various products for unscheduled replacement of failed parts or some new parts.
+Often these parts are critical products, and it is necessary to predict their behavior and service life in space conditions.

 Read more materials on the topic: